Sourdough Soft Pretzels have a wonderful flavor and chewy bite. Just when you thought homemade soft pretzels couldn’t get any better, they do!

 - Cover the tray with oiled plastic wrap and set aside to for 1 hour to bring the dough to room temperature.

 - Combine the 2 quarts of water and baking soda in a large pot and bring it to a boil.
-Preheat the oven to 450°F convection or 475°F regular.
+Preheat the oven to 475 °F.

 - Drop the pretzels into the boiling water for 10 seconds, flip and boil another 10 seconds.
 (I can fit about 3 at a time in my pot, don’t overcrowd the pan).
 Set the boiled pretzels back onto the baking sheets (lined with oiled parchment).

 - Brush each pretzel with egg white and sprinkle with coarse salt and/or seeds of your choice.
 Bake until puffed and golden brown, about 15 minutes.
-Turn the sheets halfway through baking so they brown evenly.
+Turn the sheets halfway through baking so they brown evenly.1 egg white, salt and seeds for garnish

 - They’re best eaten warm from the oven.
 They also freeze really well.